BioGenies/imputomics/README.md

 # imputomics <img src='man/figures/logo.png' align="right" height="150"/>

-imputomics is a R package and a shiny web server designed to simulate and impute missing values in omics datasets.
-It is a comprehensive package that offers a range of methods for simulating and imputing missing values in different types of omics data such as genomics, transcriptomics, proteomics, and metabolomics.
-Imputomics provides a user-friendly interface that allows users to simulate missing values based on different distributions and impute missing values using state-of-the-art methods.
+*imputomics* is an R package and a shiny web server designed to simulate and impute missing values.
+It offers 42 algorithms for imputing missing values, especially in different types of ‘-omics’ data such as genomics, transcriptomics, proteomics, and metabolomics. imputomics provides a user-friendly interface that allows users to simulate missing values based on different distributions and impute missing values using state-of-the-art methods.

 ## Key Features:

+1. Imputation methods: imputomics offers the biggest collection of imputation methods for different types of omics data, including k-nearest neighbors (KNN), random forests, expectation-maximization (EM) algorithm, and principal components analysis (PCA) and many others.

+2. Performance evaluation: imputomics facilitates evaluating the performance of imputation methods.
+Users can evaluate imputation accuracy and compare different methods using metrics such as root mean squared error (RMSE), mean absolute error (MAE), and coefficient of determination (R-squared).

-1. Simulation of missing values: imputomics provides a variety of options for simulating missing values, including missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) mechanisms.
+3. Simulation of missing values: imputomics provides a variety of options for simulating missing values, including missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) mechanisms.
 Users can specify the percentage of missing values and the distribution from which the missing values are generated.

-2. Imputation methods: imputomics offers the biggest collection of imputation methods for different types of omics data, including k-nearest neighbors (KNN), random forests, expectation-maximization (EM) algorithm, and principal components analysis (PCA) and many others.

-3. Performance evaluation: imputomics facilitates evaluating the performance of imputation methods.
-Users can evaluate imputation accuracy and compare different methods using metrics such as root mean squared error (RMSE), mean absolute error (MAE), and coefficient of determination (R-squared).

 # Getting started